Pandava Quintet: Aru Shah and the Tree of Wishes

 They visit Vishwakarma, who, after hearing their request, warns them that a key to unlock any lock needs to be alive, and live things demand answers.
 It is revealed that the Sleeper once tried to find the Tree, but it is unclear whether he succeeded in reaching it.
 He was changed after the experience, though, and left "parts of himself" along the way.
 The Pandavas sneak inside the House of Months, and sneak past Rahu and Ketu.
-Yalis, keepers of the Crypt, are initially suspicious, as they can sense their celestial weapons, but however, agree to take them to the Crypt.
+Yalis, keepers of the Crypt, are initially suspicious, as they can sense their celestial weapons, but agree to take them to the Crypt.
 The Pandavas find a wooden bird, with its voice broken, which holds a memory of the Sleeper.
 Aru accidentally drops it, and Rudy tries to catch it, unwittingly setting off an alarm.
 It is revealed that the Yalis have the pillar that contains Narasimha, the wrathful avatar of Vishnu.
 Aru bargains with the Yalis, and they narrowly escape Narasimha.
-The bird she was holding calls out to Garuda, who initially suspects them of stealing it, since Rudy is a nāga.
+The bird she was holding calls out to Garuda, who initially suspects them of stealing it, since Rudy is a naga.
 They are saved by Boo.
 He converts it into a message, which can only be deciphered by chakora birds.
 Boo reveals that the Sleeper kidnapped Sheela, which impacts the group deeply.
 He also says Nikita is in the custody of the moon God.
 They travel to the chakora forest, where they meet Sohail, a chakora bird who is rejected by others for his tendency to fall in love with luminous objects.
 The birds agree to decipher the message, for each one of their secrets, which they force them to say.
 The birds also reveal they know who Aru is, and give her the memory of the Sleeper, wherein he names her.
 The birds unveil a riddle.

 They go up to the moon realm, as the riddle mention roots, which leads them to believe that Nikita might have the answer.
 They retrieve her, and are left on a supermarket, where there are magical plants.
 Nikita speaks to them, and they find out that the tree is in Atlanta, in a floating island.
 While on the way there, Nikita and Aru reconcile.
 The Sleeper ambushes them with his army.
-The other Pandavas rescue Sheela, while Nikita and Aru flee to the Tree of Wishes, where Aru leaves Nkkita behind to protect her.
+The other Pandavas rescue Sheela, while Nikita and Aru flee to the Tree of Wishes, where Aru leaves Nikita behind to protect her.
 Aranyani, owner of the Tree, warns her of the price, and gives her the final memory of the Sleeper.
 She also reveals that Boo made a bargain with the Sleeper to protect them, which hurts Aru deeply.
 Aru is conflicted, and her morality is heavily affected.
 Aru makes a wish, however, which is wiped clean from her memory.
 She pays the price of the Wish immediately, as she is taken by the Sleeper.
 She awakens chained, and meets Kara, a girl who claims to be the Sleeper's other daughter.